LTI Named WSO2 Top Partner of the Year 2020 in APAC & ANZ Region | Business

-- To jointly build solutions on API Management and Microservices for global markets MUMBAI, India, May 11, 2021 /PRNewswire/ -- Larsen & Toubro Infotech (BSE: 540005) (NSE: LTI), a global technology consulting and digital solutions company has been named Partner of the Year 2020, APAC & ANZ by WSO2.
+MUMBAI, India, May 11, 2021/PRNewswire-AsiaNet/ -- - To jointly build solutions on API Management and Microservices for global markets Larsen & Toubro Infotech (https://www.lntinfotech.com/) (BSE: 540005) (NSE: LTI), a global technology consulting and digital solutions company has been named Partner of the Year 2020, APAC & ANZ by WSO2.
 LTI has received this recognition for rapidly building WSO2 expertise and delivering solutions based on WSO2's open-source API management and enterprise integration platforms.

 LTI is uniquely positioned among WSO2 partners due to its end-to-end implementation, migration and AMS Services, 'Right-Fit' product evaluation and assessment services, global presence, an innovative and highly competitive joint commercial model, and deep client relationships.